ton-blockchain/docs/docs/web3/sites-and-proxy.md

     rldp-http-proxy/rldp-http-proxy -p 8080 -c 3333 -C global.config.json
     ```

-    In the above example, `8080` is the TCP port that will be listened to at localhost for incoming HTTP queries, and `3333` is the UDP port that will be used for all outbound and inbound RLDP and ADNL activity, i.e., for connecting to the TON Sites via the TON Network. `global.config.name` is filename of TON global config.
+    In the above example, `8080` is the TCP port that will be listened to at localhost for incoming HTTP queries, and `3333` is the UDP port that will be used for all outbound and inbound RLDP and ADNL activity, i.e., for connecting to the TON Sites via the TON Network. `global.config.json` is filename of TON global config.

     If you have done everything correctly, the entry proxy will not terminate, but it will continue running in the terminal.
 It can be used now for accessing TON Sites.
 When you don't need it anymore, you can terminate it by pressing `Ctrl-C`, or simply by closing the terminal window.